CEC Professional Standards

 The Council for Exceptional Children (CEC)'s Professional Preparation Standards define the specialized expertise special educators must master for safe and effective practice.
 These standards are used to inform special educator preparation programs, accreditation organizations, and credentialing agencies.

 From our earliest days, we've recognized the critical role of standards in defining special education as a profession.
 In 1922, at its inaugural meeting, the founders of CEC identified the establishment of professional standards as one of the primary aims of the organization.
-We’ve embraced this responsibility and have been a leader among education associations in the development of Ethical Principles, Professional Practice Guidelines, and Preparation Standards for special educators.
+We’ve embraced this responsibility to have been a leader among education associations in the development of Ethical Principles, Preparation Standards, and Resources for using the Standards.

 CEC has and continues to use a collaborative process that ensures that its standards are current, research-based, and designed to fully address the knowledge and skills special educators must master.